paszu/3DSRepo/Part-4-(New-3DS).md

 32. Reboot into SysNAND, then get into the Homebrew Launcher through the entrypoint of your choice
 33. Open OTPHelper, then press the Unbrick FW 2.1 EmuNAND option and follow instructions
 32. Wait.
+33. Go to the "NAND Backup & Restore" option, then backup EmuNAND to `emuNAND.bin`
+34. Go to the "NAND Backup & Restore" option, then restore SysNAND from `emuNAND.bin` (this will flash the 2.1 Unbricked NAND to your SysNAND)
+35. Cross your fingers
+36. Reboot

 ##### Section III - Getting the OTP

+1. Go to `http://dukesrg.github.io/2xrsa.html?arm11.bin` on your 3ds
+2. OTPHelper will launch, then select the "Dump otp.bin (0x108) (< 3.0)" option
+3. Press Select on the main menu to eject your SD card
+4. Put your SD card in your computer, then rename `otp.bin` to `otp0x108.bin`
+5. Copy over `otp0x108.bin` to a safe folder on your computer.
+6. Reinsert your SD card into your 3DS then press B to return to the main menu
+7. Select the "Dump otp.bin (0x100) (< 3.0)" option
+8. Press Select on the main menu to eject your SD card
+9. Put your SD card in your computer, then copy over `otp.bin` to a safe folder on your computer
+10. Backup `otp.bin` and `otp0x108.bin` to multiple locations (such as online file storage)

 ##### Section IV - Restoring the System

+1. Copy the `sysNAND.bin` and `emuNAND.bin` you created at the beginning of Section I to the root of your SD card
+2. Delete the folders from the inside of the `Nintendo 3DS` folder on your SD card that are **not** in the `Nintendo 3DS` folder you copied to your computer in Section I (the `Nintendo 3DS` folders should look the same)
+2. Reinsert your SD card into your 3DS then press B to return to the main menu
+3. Go to "NAND Backup & Restore"
+4. Restore SysNAND and EmuNAND from `sysNAND.bin` and `emuNAND.bin` respectively
+5. Cross your fingers
+6. Reboot!